It All Started with Chickens

 When we started to plan a little business around our farm, we knew we wanted to connect with other small farmers, so whenever possible, we put their raw materials into our supply chain.
 We get raw wool, for example, from sheep-keepers we know.
 This helps strengthen the micro-economy, as well as supports other makers and producers with a similar outlook as ours.
 Our goal is to handcraft products people and families can truly use, not just products to be consumed or set on a shelf.

 The goat milk in our soaps and lotions comes right from our farm, fresh and raw, and is absolutely humanely derived.
-We only milk once a day for about 10 minutes per goat, which allows them to easily feed their babies, while they spend the entirety of the day eating, browsing, playing, sunning, and sleeping.
+We only milk once every other day for about 10 minutes per goat, which allows them to easily feed their babies, while they spend the entirety of the day eating, browsing, playing, sunning, and sleeping.

 We select our other ingredients because they are safe, natural or cosmetic grade, not tested on animals, and the most sustainably-sourced we can affordably provide.
 We try to include organic whenever possible, and keep the ingredient list simple, leaving out unnecessary colorants, fragrances and additives unless it really helps make the product even better.
 We’re a “micro-batch” operation, not a factory, so items have real “love” built right into it.
 This also means we might run short on something that’s popular, we’re already working to have it back in stock as quickly as we can!